How to Stop Audible from Playing Automatically on All Devices

 5. Within your car's Bluetooth settings, check for any options related to audio playback preferences.

-To use a Analog connection:
+Steps to use a Analog connection:

 1. Look for an "AUX IN" or similar labeled input in your car.
 It lets you connect your device directly to the car's audio system using a standard 3.5mm audio cable.